sdiehl/wiwinwlh/tutorial.md

 TypeSynonymInstances
 --------------------

-Normally type class definitions are restricted to be being defined only over fully expanded types with all type synonym indirections removed.
+Normally type class definitions are restricted to being defined only over fully expanded types with all type synonym indirections removed.
 Type synonyms introduce a "naming indirection" that can be included in the instance search to allow you to write synonym instances for multiple synonyms which expand to